BEP 158 – Dealing with an Angry Caller (Part 2)

-This Video Vocab lesson is the first of a two-part series on business vocabulary related to marketing and branding.
-In part one, we’ll focus on the essential elements of establishing a successful brand.
+In today’s Video Vocab lesson is the second of a two-part series on business English vocabulary related to marketing and branding.
+In the last episode, we focused on developing a brand.
+Today, we’ll look at ways to make a brand successful.

 This is the second of a two-part Business English Pod lesson on business networking.